obsidiansystems/constraints-extras/constraints-extras/README.md

 data V :: (* -> *) -> * where
   V_a :: A Int -> V A

-deriveArgDict ''A
+deriveGGeneric ''A
-deriveArgDict ''B
+deriveGGeneric ''B
-deriveArgDict ''V
+deriveGGeneric ''V

 data DSum k f = forall a.
 DSum (k a) (f a)